SnehaAitha/LibraryManagement/readme.md

 3.)
 HOW TO INTERACT WITH H2 DB?

 -> Go to http://localhost:8080/api/h2-console/.
--> Enter the below credentials.(Same credentials used to access the API endpoints.)
+-> Enter the below credentials.

-username: user
+username: sa
 password: password

 4.)
 HOW TO RUN JUNIT TESTS?